Hank Fort: Early life

+After moving to Washington, D.C. with McAuliffe, her songs and her piano entertaining became popular in Washington society.

 Career

-Fort was a singer and songwriter.
-She composed over 400 songs.
-Her song "Put Your Shoes On, Lucy" was recorded by Petula Clark in 1949, and by Anne Shelton in 1952.
-Among others, "I Didn't Know the Gun Was Loaded" was a minor hit for The Andrews Sisters.
+Fort composed over 400 songs.
+Her song, "Put Your Shoes On, Lucy" was recorded by Petula Clark in 1949, and by Anne Shelton in 1952.
+Fort's composition, "I Didn't Know the Gun Was Loaded", was a minor hit for The Andrews Sisters.
 In 1958 Fort released an album on Epic Records, Hank Fort Sings and Plays Her Own Songs which included such ditties as "Save Your Confederate Money, Boys" and "You Can't Hurt Me Now Cause I'm Daid".
-One of Fort's songs, "Look With Pride On Our Flag", dedicated to President Richard Nixon, was played at his 1973 inauguration ceremony, eight days after Fort's death.